Dmoj01/project0/README.md

   qualifications.html contains a header that changes for each page according to the page's name, a Bootstrap component(Dropdown), a middle section containing all of my Qualifications

   and a footer.

+# Stylesheets

+1. styles.css

+  Contains most of the style of the website.

+2. sstyles.css

+  Contains the rest of the style of the website, this file is a compiled Sass file.